 - 1. Procure facilities sufficient to accommodate all activities and operations proposed by Operator.
 The minimum areas in each instance shall be subject to the approval of the Commission. - 2.
 Assure the availability of Aircraft suitably equipped for the particular type of operation to be performed. - 3.
 Regarding crop dusting, provide suitable arrangements for the safe storage and containment of registered chemical materials.
 No poisonous or flammable materials shall be stored or kept in close proximity to other facilities at the Airport.
-Also, suitable arrangements must be made for servicing the Aircraft with adequate safeguards against spillage on to operational areas of the Airport. - 4.
-Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
+Also, suitable arrangements must be made for servicing the Aircraft with adequate safeguards against spillage on to operational areas of the Airport.

+- 4. Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - 5.
-Possess a valid business license issued by the State of Georgia. - 6.
-Commission reserves to right to require minimum space based on individual proposals and specific operations using objective criteria including, but not limited to, number of Aircraft, number of customers anticipated, and the degree of risk related to the proposed operation.
+Possess a valid business license issued by the municipality or county in which the Operator's headquarters or principal place of business is located and, if an entity, be authorized to do business in the State of Georgia. - 6.
+Commission reserves to right to require minimum space based on individual proposals and specific operations using objective criteria including, but not limited to, number of Aircraft, number of customers anticipated, and the degree of risk related to the proposed operation. - 7.
+Service to be available by phone or email during reasonable operating hours.

-J. AIRCRAFT CLEANING SERVICES.
+J. AIRCRAFT CLEANING SERVICES

-1. Aircraft Cleaning Operator
+1. Independent Aircraft Cleaner